 Steam Room Health Risks

-Due to the high temperatures and humidity, a steam room does come with a warning label.
+Due to the high temperatures and humidity, it does come with a warning label.
 If you have low blood pressure or tendencies to faint or become dizzy then be mindful of the clock when using one.

 According to experts, it is vital to stay hydrated and limit your time to a few minutes when starting.
 Do not use steam rooms if you are using drugs, medications or under the influence of alcohol.